 Every child has a sport or activity that will fit their personality, and help them build esteem and confidence.
 The trick, for a parent, is to expose and encourage athletics, (at the right time in each child's development), which, if successful, will lead to a positive athletic experience for life.

 An athlete must overcome fear on every attempt.
 Therefore, a very interesting and select group tends to migrate to this sport.
 Some common traits Diving improves are:

 Ability to Focus

 Self-Image & Self-Confidence

 Most importantly, Diving is a long-term commitment, where an athlete will see year over year improvement, and set the stage for University Athletics, if that becomes their goal.
-University participation in sport is a major achievement in today's competitive environment, and yet, we find that almost every athlete, who sticks with diving and it's demands, will find a program at the college level that meets their needs (with Diving ALWAYS helping in the admissions process).
+University participation in sport is a major achievement in today's competitive environment, and yet, we find that almost every athlete, who sticks with diving and it's demands, will find a program at the college level that meets their needs (with Diving most always helping in the admissions process).

 Specifically, because FEAR is the #1 obstacle to improvement in Diving, our Club uses specific techniques in working with athletes to better handle fear through simple tools such as positive reinforcement, concentration, humor, commonality, problem solving, repetition, approach.
 In addition, we teach well know tools to athletes to help them better function and control their fear. (see fear section).

 that require no talent, but win in Life!

 #10.
 Being prepared

 #11. (bonus) Setting Goals